lenra-io/.github/.github/ISSUE_TEMPLATE/task.md

 ## What should be done
 Describe the task and scope...

-## Technical recommandation
+## Technical recommendation
-Any technical recommandation or specific warning about this task (if needed)
+Any technical recommendation or specific warning about this task (if needed)
 - Security issue to be warned of
 - Complexity issue
 - Will it scale ?